matveipasynkov/TelegramBotCSharp/README.md

 ### Requirements for the class library
 #### 1) The Station class represents the objects described in the CSV file.
 Fields must be named according to Microsoft naming conventions.
 Classes must contain constructor(s) to initialize their fields.
 #### 2) Non-static CSVProcessing class.
 Contains methods for reading a csv file and writing to it.
 a.
-Write method: takes as input a collection of objects of type MyType and returns an object of type Stream, which will be used to send the csv document to the
+Write method: takes as input a collection of objects of type Station and returns an object of type Stream, which will be used to send the csv document to the
 Telegram bot.

 b.
-Read method: takes as input a Stream with a csv file from Telegram-bot and returns a collection of objects of type MyType.
+Read method: takes as input a Stream with a csv file from Telegram-bot and returns a collection of objects of type Station.
 #### 3) Non-static JSONProcessing class.
 Contains methods for reading a json file and writing to it.
 a.
-Write method: takes as input a collection of objects of type MyType and returns a an object of type Stream, which will be used to send the json file by Telegram bot.
+Write method: takes as input a collection of objects of type Station and returns a an object of type Stream, which will be used to send the json file by Telegram bot.

 b.
-Read method: takes as input a Stream with a json file from Telegram-bot and returns a collection of objects of type MyType.
+Read method: takes as input a Stream with a json file from Telegram-bot and returns a collection of objects of type Station.
 #### 4) Class implementations must not violate the Open Close Principle and the Single Responsibility Principle.
 #### 5) Type hierarchies shall not violate the Liskov Substitution Principle and shall be designed based on the Dependency Inversion Principle.
 #### 6) Class implementations must not violate encapsulation and relationships defined between types, such as providing external references to fields or changing the state of an object without checks.